 Press this key: To access this menu: Menu Functions M Monitor Monitors loopbacks and alarms, and provides a graphical representation of circuit activity, including ES, UAS, SES, and line code.
 P Performance Provides performance and alarm histories for current, 25-hour, 48-hour, or 31-day periods for either the DS1 or HDSL2 interface.
 E Event Log Identifies the 100 most recent system events and reports the date and time of occurrence.
-C Config Provides standard configuration options, PairGain options, date and time setting, and a reset option (factory settings).
+C Config Provides standard configuration options, PairGain options, date and time setting, and a resoption (factory settings).
 Inventory Provides product information about the various devices that are in the system and lists circuit and device identifications.
-R Rlogon / Rlogout Remote logon can be performed from the H2TU-C or the H2TU-R. The screen displays "Rlogout" when the H2TU-C or H2TU-R is remotely logged on to the other unit at the end of the circuit.
-To logoff the remote unit, press R. "Rlogout" changes to "Rlogon."
-The unit is now locally logged on until R is pressed again to re-initiate a remote logon.
-H Help Provides a glossary of terms used in the HiGain Solitaire HDSL2 maintenance screens, a list of navigational keys, and PairGain contact information.
+R Rlogon / Rlogout Remote logon can be performed from the H2TU-C or H2TU-R. The screen displays "Rlogout" when the H2TU-C or H2TU-R is remotely logged on to the other unit at the end of the circuit.
+To log off the remote unit, press R . " R logout" changes to " R logon".
+The unit is now locally logged on until R is pressed again to reinitiate the remote logon.
+H Help Provides a glossary of terms used in the HiGain HDSL2 maintenance screens, a list of navigational keys, and ADC contact information.